You’ll learn about different types of meringues and decide which type you want to use for your desserts.

 After it reaches that temperature, we remove it from the heat and beat with a mixer until it reaches soft or stiff peaks-depends on where you want to use it.
 As we add the sugar in the beginning, it will have less volume.
 However, this makes Swiss Meringue denser than the French Meringue.

 It starts with a syrup that is made of sugar and enough water.
 It is boiled until it comes to 244°F-118°C which is firm ball sugar.
 If you don’t have a candy temperature, you can test it with cold water.
 When you drop the syrup into cold water, it should form a ball and keep it shape.

 Do You Need Acid To Stabilize the Meringue?

 Important Notes When Making Meringues

 - You have to make sure that you separate the egg whites properly and there isn’t any little egg yolk in it.
 When I separate the egg whites, I put the egg white first in a small bowl, and then place it into the mixer bowl.
 I repeat the same steps with other egg whites.
 You can see my way of working below.

-- It is easier to seperate the egg whites when they are cold.
+- It is easier to separate the egg whites when they are cold.
 But when beating the egg whites, they must be at room temperature for the best volume.
 So after you separate the egg whites, keep them at room temperature for 30 minutes.

 - Besides egg yolks, your mixing bowl and whisk must be free of oil, all types of fat and water as they will negatively affect the eggs beating properly.